Key-person risk

 - Operational memory.
 If “how things work here” lives in the founder’s head rather than in documented systems, the lender sees a business that stalls without that person.
 The cost of capital climbs to reflect it.

 The practical output is a lower loan offer, a higher interest rate, a personal guarantee, or a requirement for key-person life insurance.
 Each is a price tag on the dependency.
+For context on the capital pool this restricts access to, gross bank lending to UK SMEs reached £62 billion in 2024 (British Business Bank, Small Business Finance Markets 2025), but access to that capital, and the price of it, are both shaped by how exposed the business is to one person.

 How buyers price it